 Almost all UK mediators use what is generally described as “facilitative mediation”.
 In a word, the mediator enables the parties to settle their dispute without being assertive in any way.
 However, an ongoing dispute may be best resolved if you instruct your mediator to take a role where he is prepared to put forward ideas rather more strongly than may be required in a dispute which can be resolved for ever after a one-day meeting.
 You may describe the mediator’s role as a referee – with a handful of yellow cards.

 Difficulties in finalising an agreement

 In normal circumstances money is likely to be one of the top items on the agenda.

 However, in a repeated mediation process it is unlikely that either side will want to concede a specific sum until they know what the final cost will be and have had time to decide the precise extent of their loss or liability.
 Use of a memorandum of understanding is therefore likely to be couched in terms that set up the methodology of calculation rather than the precise sum.

 Another problem in trying to agree a final solution is the question of liability.
-A developer or contractor might shoot from the hip at the architect or engineer, but frequently, things have gone wrong as a result of cumulative small difficulties rather than a blatant error.
-It may therefore be necessary to bring in several parties to the mediation in order to enable each to set out his case.
+A developer or contractor or insurer might shoot from the hip at the architect or engineer, but frequently, things have gone wrong as a result of cumulative small difficulties rather than a blatant error.
+A dispute relating to a large contract therefore inevitably involves multiple parties.

 A single, continuing mediation